College of Liberal Arts & Sciences

 What are majors level classes like?

 All major level ballet and modern classes have three professors who teach on a five-week rotation with live accompaniment.
 Class sizes range from 15 to 40 students depending on studio size and class demand.
 Technique classes are typically one hour and twenty minutes in length.

 What is the difference between the BA and the BFA degrees in Dance?

 The Bachelor of Arts (BA) emphasizes a rigorous studio curriculum in conjunction with multiple academic disciplines giving the student a depth of knowledge in dance that is connected to other humanistic endeavors.
 Students meet the degree requirements through course work, concert productions, and independent projects.
 The degree encompasses technical and creative practice, body sciences, theoretical studies in dance, and other areas of inquiry.
 The BA in dance requires a minimum of 120 s.h., including 53 s.h. of work for the major.

 BA Students must complete 20 s.h. of technique classes, including 8 s.h. of ballet and 8 s.h. of modern dance.
 The program is designed for students who want to acquire a strong liberal arts and sciences background while pursuing a comprehensive undergraduate dance education.
 The degree stresses performance and choreography, as well as dance theory courses including dance history, dance kinesiology, and dance production.

 The Bachelor of Fine Arts (BFA) requires further immersion in performance, technique, and choice of choreography, pedagogy, or dance studies.
-The criteria for acceptance include outstanding commitment, academic capability, advanced technical level, exceptional creativity, and professional promise.
+The criteria for acceptance include outstanding commitment, academic capability, advanced technical level, exception creativity, and professional promise.
 The BFA in dance requires a minimum of 120 s.h., including 78 s.h. of work for the major.
 Students must complete 32 s.h. from these, including 14 s.h. of ballet and 14 s.h. of modern dance.
 In contrast to the BA, the BFA emphasizes choreography and performance through an additional 25 s.h. of choreography, performance, and technique.
 BFA students culminate their experience with senior projects in choreography or performance.

 What performance opportunities are available?